 These advertisement-related regulations apply equally to advertising over the internet.
 Websites and other channels such as the social networking sites of advertisers that contain hyperlinks to other websites are considered together as a single advertisement in determining whether a violation of the advertisement-related regulations exists (even where each website on its own may not explicitly violate these regulations).

 Legal compliance system

-Under the 2019-Amendment, drug manufacturers and providers are required to establish a system for legal compliance within their organisation.
+Under the 2019 Amendment, drug manufacturers and providers are required to establish a system for legal compliance within their organisation.
 They are required to establish guidance such that employees shall be aware of legal compliance.
 Further, drug manufacturers and providers are required to appoint a general production and sales manager who has the necessary skills and experience to comply with laws and regulations and a production manager.
 Moreover, manufacturers and providers must follow opinions of the general manager and the person in charge of production control and take measures to comply with laws and regulations, if and when necessary.
-This provision shall be in force by December 2021.
+This provision shall be in force as of August 2021.

 If local government (prefectural government) deem the legal compliance system insufficient, the governor of such a prefecture can now issue an improvement order.

 Introduction of administrative penalty system